 §4994.
 Hoisting.

-(a) Cranes shall not be operated with wheels or tracks off the ground or working surface at any time unless properly bearing on outriggers.
-Power actuated jacks (outriggers), where used, shall be provided with means to prevent loss of support under load.
+(a) Cranes shall not be operated with wheels or tracks off the ground or working surface at any time unless properly bearing on outriggers or stabilizers.
+Power actuated jacks (outriggers or stabilizers), where used, shall be provided with means to prevent loss of support under load.

-(b) Outriggers shall be used when the load to be handled at that particular radius exceeds the rated load without outriggers as given by the certified agent for that crane.
+(b) Outriggers or stabilizers shall be used when the load to be handled at that particular radius exceeds the rated load without outriggers or stabilizers as given by the certified agent for that crane.

-(1) Where floats are used they shall be securely attached to the outriggers.
+(1) Where floats are used they shall be securely attached to the outriggers or stabilizers.

 (A) Be strong enough to prevent crushing;

-(3) Outriggers shall be set in accordance with the crane manufacturer's specified configuration requirements for the capacity chart being used.
-If the crane manufacturer is no longer in business or if the crane manufacturer's specification regarding the deployment of outriggers are no longer available, the outriggers shall be extended as specified by a qualified person.
+(3) Outriggers or stabilizers shall be set in accordance with the crane manufacturer's specified configuration requirements for the capacity chart being used.
+If the crane manufacturer is no longer in business or if the crane manufacturer's specifications regarding the deployment of outriggers or stabilizers is no longer available, the outriggers or stabilizers shall be deployed as specified by a qualified person.

-(c) The brakes shall be tested each time a load approaching the rated load is handled by raising the load a few inches and applying the brakes.
+(c) The brakes shall be tested each time a load is 90% or more of the rated load as configured by raising the load a few inches and applying the brakes.
+In duty cycle and repetitive lifts where each lift is 90% or more of the rated load, this requirement applies to the first lift but not to successive lifts.

 (d) The load or the boom shall not be lowered below the point where less than two full wraps of rope remain on grooved drums and three full wraps on ungrooved drums.